supercollider/supercollider/CONTRIBUTING.md

 - Create a fork of the SuperCollider repository.
 - Clone the repo and its submodules locally: `git clone --recursive https://github.com/your-name/supercollider.git`.
 	- If you have created the fork before, bring it up-to-date with the SuperCollider repository.
-See [Updating your fork](#updating-your-fork) below for details.
+See [updating your fork](#updating-your-fork) below for details.
 - Create a topic branch from where you want to base your work.
 	- This is the `develop` branch.
 	- Our branch naming convention is `topic/branch-description`: for example, `topic/fix-sinosc` or `topic/document-object`.